 Many of us know that, but in practice, it’s not commonly seen.
-You surrender to the customs of the family, workplace or society at the cost of your singularity and start doing things which nobody cares about.
+You surrender to the customs of the family, workplace, or society at the cost of your singularity and start doing things nobody cares about.
 Or you feel like being caught in an Unconstructed Action Space.

-Observe the most successful people in this world and you’ll recognize a common pattern – they are not worried about what other people think of them: Mahatma Gandhi didn’t worry, Nelson Mandela didn’t worry, Bill Gates didn’t worry and Steve Jobs didn’t worry.
-Instead, they played their own game powered by their own instincts; took the road less traveled and created the history.
+Observe the most successful people in this world, and you’ll recognize a common pattern – they are not worried about what other people think of them: Mahatma Gandhi didn’t worry, Nelson Mandela didn’t worry, Bill Gates didn’t worry, and Steve Jobs didn’t worry.
+Instead, they played their own game powered by their instincts, took the road less traveled, and created history.

 Today is a good time to pause and think about it.
 Reconsider how you operate.
-Are you doing some things just because everyone else is doing?
+Are you doing some things just because everyone else is doing them?

 Observe your daily routine.
-Right from the time, your day starts to the time your day ends.
+Right from the time your day starts to the time your day ends.
 Take stock of all of your routine actions.
 Are all of your actions your conscious choices?
-Or there are some actions you take just because your family, friends, neighbors or colleagues take.
+Or you take some actions just because your family, friends, neighbors, or colleagues take them.

 Consider what Caryl P. Haskins quoted: